maisiepalmer/music-and-textiles/README.md

-# music and textiles workshop study
+# music and textiles workshop study setup guide
-Setup of the study system is different depending on your operating system.
-You will need: an x-IMU3, both data gloves (nfc & touch), the serial data collector, and a DAW installed.
----

 ## mac
 ### You will need:
 - An installation of Max: https://cycling74.com/downloads